-In collaboration with stakeholder groups of Key students and faculty, the new Sacred Place was designed to engage students of all ages.
-The students felt strongly that additional group and individual seating was needed, so three seating nooks, one Nature Sacred bench and two boulder seating areas, were added.
-Each is carpeted with sedge sprinkled with spring ephemerals for a burst of whimsy in the spring.
-Near the Nature Sacred bench is a tree stump, another feature the students connected strongly with.
-The existing sine curve-like shrub planting was mirrored and enhanced, and additional perennials added in elliptical shapes inspired by planetary orbits.
+In collaboration with stakeholder groups of Key students and faculty, a new Sacred Place has been designed to engage students of all ages.
+Reflective of the students’ request for additional group and individual seating was needed, so three seating nooks, one Nature Sacred bench and two boulder seating areas, were added.
+Each will be carpeted with sedge sprinkled with spring ephemerals for a burst of whimsy in the spring.
+Near the Nature Sacred bench will be a tree stump, another feature the students connected strongly with.
+The existing sine curve-like shrub planting will be mirrored and enhanced, and additional perennials added in elliptical shapes inspired by planetary orbits.
 Plants were chosen with an eye to activate the space with color, shape, and multisensory interest all year round.
 The pathway, with the offshoot takes on the curvature of a river and its tributaries.
 A fairy garden at one end of the path by the relocated Imagine rock (a gift by the graduating class of 1995) and birdhouses also provide points of interest.

 Neha Srinivasan, Nature Sacred Sacred Place Project Manager, landscape designer

 Vernon Hustead, Nature Sacred Design Advisor, Hustead LA